 Closing date?
 What closing date?
 We will wait for the right candidate for this much sought-after role, and whilst we would like to employ you yesterday, we will respect any notice periods, etc that you may need.
 So, get your application in as soon as you can.

 We treat all applications as precious, ensuring the privacy and confidentiality of all our applicants.

 We strongly encourage Aboriginal and Torres Strait Islander people to apply.

 Specific queries about the role should be directed to Tara Smith, Manager, Primary Healthcare Services on 5564 3344.
-Position descriptions, general enquiries and applications to Elizabeth Pinson, 0467 777 396.
+Applications to Elizabeth Pinson, 0467 777 396.
 Applications must include your CV, a covering letter, 2 referees and how you meet the essential criteria.

 What we are looking for

 Ability to work with our Elders and those community members living with a disability in a culturally safe and sensitive way